 GREAT JOURNALISM USUALLY INVOLVES CONFLICT, TENSION AND CHANGE.
 Religion has all of these.
 Use them.
 Reporting on faith offers wonderful opportunities for rich narratives, heart-rending storytelling and stories about personal transformation.

 WRITE SIMPLY, BUT DON’T OVERSIMPLIFY.
 Religion involves rhetoric, complex jargon and language laden with thousands of years of debate.
 You must be accurate and attuned to nuance, but you also need to write in clear language that can be understood by both insiders and casual observers.
 Be aware that word choice can convey bias in ways you’re not aware of.
 Run paraphrasing and descriptions by sources to check your accuracy and understanding.
-Be careful when you say “believe …,” for example, as beliefs vary widely within any faith.
+Be careful when you say “Muslims believe …,” for example, as beliefs vary widely within any faith.

-Blogging
+Blogging and social media

-Writing your opinions or personal beliefs will change your relationship with sources and audiences.
+Writing and tweeting your opinions or personal beliefs will change your relationship with sources and audiences.
 In some cases, this can hurt people’s ability to believe that you can report with fairness and balance.
 For that reason, most news reporters choose not to write their opinions or personal beliefs, and some news organizations forbid beat reporters from doing so.

-Other religion reporters have found that columns, commentariesblogs enhance their standing as a reporter and lead to stronger connections with readers, viewers and listeners.
+Other religion reporters have found that columns, commentaries, blogs and social media accounts enhance their standing as a reporter and lead to stronger connections with readers, viewers and listeners.
 Some write religion columns and rarely write news, lessening any impact their published opinions have on their reporting.
 Many others use blogs or columns for purposes other than stating opinions: They share color, context or other details that didn’t make it into their main story, engage in conversations with readers or explore topics using a lot of voice without adding a lot of opinion.
+Many newsrooms are also requiring reporters to tweet and publish their work on social media platforms like Facebook.

-Before you begin blogging:
+Before you begin blogging and tweeting:

 Find out what editors and producers expect.

-There are of religion blogs; how many people will read yours?
+There are thousands of religion blogs; how many people will read yours?
 You may want to consider whether a blog is the most efficient way to reach or expand your audience, or whether your regular outlets, be they print or broadcast, are better.

-Be thoughtful about what you want to accomplish and what content you want to include in your blog.
+Be thoughtful about what you want to accomplish and what content you want to include in your blog and on social media platforms.
 Make sure you and your supervisors are comfortable with how much opinion and personality you plan to project.

 If your blog will be an extracurricular venture outside of work, talk to supervisors about how it will affect the perception of your work.